wodndb/google-drive-upload-action/README.md

 #### `target` (Required):

-Local path to the file to upload, can be relative from github runner current directory.
+Local path to the files to upload, can be relative from github runner current directory.

 #### `credentials` (Required):